Cyber Security is a Shared Responsibility

 3. Familiarize yourself with the steps the IT team takes to protect your business

 Chances are, the IT team takes many steps to protect your business and decrease the impact of cyber attacks.
 As an employee of that business, you don't have to understand every detail of the cyber security put in place to protect you, but you should have a decent idea of what protections the company has put in place, and how to stay in line with those requirements.

 Anti-virus software provides a vital layer of protection against many pieces of malware.
 Familiarize yourself with the anti-virus software used by your organization – and what software isn't used by your organization.
 That way, if you see an unexpected pop-up or claim of a virus, you'll know whether it comes from your anti-virus software.
 (As always, if you have any questions or concerns about its legitimacy, contact your IT support team.)

 Managed firewalls keep an eye on all traffic moving through your network.
 With a managed firewall, your team gets a solid understanding of exactly what traffic through your organization should look like, which means that it can more easily flag any suspicious traffic.

 Advanced threat protection:

 Either software or managed services can help catch more sophisticated cyber attacks, providing an additional layer of protection for your business.

 Whether your business is hit by ransomware, locking you out of vital systems and away from important information, or you get hit by malware that deletes your data, having good backups can make a huge difference in your business's functionality.
 Every employee should have a basic understanding of how those backups work, including how or when to access data if an accident occurs or something gets deleted unexpectedly.

-Among the many protections to your company, a managed security provider can go a long way toward improving your overall security and providing a layer of protection against potential attacks.
-Need a free security assessment to get a better idea of how well your business is protected?
-Contact us today to learn more.
+Among the many protections to your company, a managed security services provider can go a long way toward improving your overall security and providing a layer of protection against potential attacks.

 About Courtney Casey